The Emerald Dragon by Solitaire Parke

 “No…We go and we go now!”

 We had lifted to about two hundred feet and our speed was increasing with every beat of her wings.
-It didn’t appear as if she had any intentions of slowing down, and our first flight flashed through my head.
+It didn’t appear as if she had any intention of slowing down, and our first flight flashed through my head.
 Only this time I didn’t hear any bells and she wasn’t laughing.
-The gold grotto was coming up fast and we still weren’t slowing down.
-Glancing in front of us showed me that several of the gold riders and their dragons were milling around the entrance to the gold grotto.
-It also showed me that they had known of our arrival and had begun to arrange themselves to get out of the way in case of a botched landing.
+The Gold Grotto was coming up fast and we still weren’t slowing down.
+Glancing in front of us showed me that several of the gold riders and their dragons were milling around the entrance to the grotto.
+It also appeared to me that they had known of our arrival and had begun to arrange themselves to get out of the way in case of a botched landing.
 Demi roared, and I jumped involuntarily.
 She had never acted like this before and it took me by surprise.
-Admittedly I didn’t have all that much experience, but everything I had seen so far had shown Demi to be a gentle soul.
+Admittedly, I didn’t have all that much experience, but everything I had seen so far had shown Demi to be a gentle soul.
 Right now, that gentle soul had left the building and had been replaced with hot smoke and sassafras.
 Startling, but this was the first time I had seen the dragon within.

-We still hadn’t slowed, and when I thought that it was too late to do anything but crash into the far north wall, Demi’s body arched upward and her wings furled into two air catching cups.
-Our speed reduced from immense to stopped in mid air roughly twenty feet above the ground.
+We still hadn’t slowed, and when I thought that it was too late to do anything but crash into the far north wall, Demi’s body arched upward and her wings furled into two air-catching cups.
+Our speed reduced from immense, to stopped in mid-air roughly twenty feet above the ground.
 I was forced into a standing position, leaning forward just to stay in the saddle.
 Demi’s wings beat in a reverse manner as we came to about ten feet above the rock floor.
-Then five feet, then three feet and finally her back legs, angling downward touched the ground with the front legs and feet running in place as fire blew from her nose and mouth into the air.
+Then five feet, then three feet and finally her back legs, angling downward touched the ground.
+The front legs and feet were running in place as fire blew from her nose and mouth into the air.
 The noise was deafening.
-Finally she brought her front feet down and as soon as they touched she undulated back and forth in a serpentine configuration as she approached the rider closest to where she landed.
-She had pulled her wings tightly back against her body as we made our way toward the Grotto’s entrance corridor.
-Now that we were down, I was beginning to feel a bit more confident, oh, and I knew I wasn’t going to fall off.
+Finally she brought her front feet down, and as soon as they touched, she undulated back and forth in a serpentine configuration as she approached the rider closest to where she had landed.
+Her wings were pulled tightly back against her body as we made our way toward the Grotto’s entrance corridor.
+Now that we were down, I was beginning to feel a bit more confident and I knew I wasn’t going to fall off.
 As a new rider, trust me, that’s a big deal.

-As we drew nearer the grotto entrance, each of the riders, with or without their dragons would try to bar her way but she would have nothing to do with it.
+As we drew nearer the grotto entrance, each of the riders tried to bar her way but she would have nothing to do with it.
 The flames alone began to push them back.
-The ones who were more brave also slowly started to move to the sides of the opening as Demi began lunging at them when they barred her path.
-For me, I just hung on and tried to lean in to her movements as she carved out an erratic lane toward their entrance.
-That’s when I noticed the riders we had passed were closing in behind us and we had virtually no where to go but forward.
-That kind of was Demi’s plan from the start I think, but it shows a tad bit of short sidedness on her part because Demi’s plan A didn’t have a way out.
-Something that was obviously needed but was sadly missing.
-Blocking the entrance was but one more dragon and we would be in.
+The ones who were more brave, slowly started to move to the sides of the opening as Demi began lunging at them when they barred her path.
+As for me, I just hung on and tried to lean into her movements as she carved out an erratic lane toward their entrance.
+That’s when I noticed the riders we had passed were closing in behind us, and we had virtually nowhere to go but forward.
+I kind of think that was Demi’s plan from the start, but it showed a tad bit of short sightedness on her part because plan A didn’t have a way out.
+Something that was obviously needed, but was sadly missing.
+Blocking the entrance was only one more dragon and we would be in.
 But to what end?
-I had no idea what she had in mind, what she would do to accomplish her goal; whatever that was.
+I had no idea what she had in mind and what she would do to accomplish her goal – whatever that was.
 She finally came to a stop and I glanced around trying to get a body count.
 That’s when I took stock of the dragon and rider in front of us.
-They constituted the only hurdle left to actually gaining access to the gold grotto.
-The dragon was immense, not as large as Basiliskos, but certainly ten times greater than Demi.
-The rider was sitting casually in the saddle with a bored look on his face, like he didn’t have a care in the world.
+They constituted the only hurdle left to actually gaining access to the Gold Grotto.
+The dragon was immense.
+Not as large as Basiliskos, but certainly ten times greater than Demi.
+The rider was sitting casually in the saddle with a bored look on his face like he didn’t have a care in the world.

-“Tanis, the rider’s name Alexander and he is a very bad man.
-The dragon is called Arannis and I don’t see why he would choose such an evil man.”
+“Tanis, the rider’s name is Alexander and he is a very bad man.
+The dragon is called Arannis, and I don’t see why he would choose such an evil man.”
 Demi said quietly.

 I don’t know how to keep my thoughts down to a quiet level, but that’s what I was trying to do.

 “Demi, what are you doing?
-Am I supposed to beat the crap out of this guy and if I try, won’t that bring the rest of them down us?
+Am I supposed to beat the crap out of this guy, and if I try won’t that bring the rest of them down on us?
 Tell me what to do.”